 - Pests and diseases

-Food: Monrovia plants have been container-grown in a custom soil blend with added mycorrhizae so once planted in the garden, they will naturally get off to a great start.
-Add balanced fertilizer at the time of planting and once established in the garden, side-dress with a balanced fertilizer and a light layer of organic compost in spring.
+Food: Monrovia plants have been container-grown in a custom soil blend with added mycorrhizae.
+Once planted in the garden, they will naturally get off to a great start.
+Add balanced fertilizer at the time of planting.
+Once established in the garden, side-dress with a balanced fertilizer and a light layer of organic compost in spring.

 Water: Keep newly planted spirea well-watered until they become established.
-Mature spireas are wonderfully drought tolerant so only water when the soil becomes dry due to lack of rain or sustained drought.
+Mature spireas are wonderfully drought tolerant.
+Therefore, only water when the soil becomes dry due to lack of rain or sustained drought.
 Spireas don’t like wet feet, so avoid oversaturating the soil.

 Pruning: Spring bloomers can be pruned right after the flowers are spent.
 Prune summer-bloomer in late winter or in spring.
 Remove dead wood and trim old or weak canes of spring varieties to the ground annually.
 Spireas are fast growers and will recover quickly, so do not be afraid to cut back.
 After flowers on any spirea fade, remove them for a subsequent flush of blooms.

-Pest and diseases: Like other members of the rose family, spireas are susceptible to various pests and diseases (but most are not serious).
-Watch for leaf spot and powdery mildew as well as aphids which should be treated early with insecticidal soap, repeating as needed.
+Pest and diseases: Like other members of the rose family, spireas are susceptible to various pests and diseases.
+(But most are not serious).
+Watch for leaf spot and powdery mildew as well as aphids.
+This should be treated early with insecticidal soap, repeating as needed.

 6 Spring-Blooming Spirea Varieties